Skip to content

 └── settings.yaml (base settings file)

-• the app folder contains files that are specific to the web application, settings, a folder for controllers that define routes, folders for static files and one for views (HTML templates)
+• The app folder contains files that are specific to the web application, settings, a folder for controllers that define request handlers, folders for static files and one for views (HTML templates).

-• other packages at the root of the project, like domain, should be abstracted from the web server and should be reusable in other kinds of applications (for example, a CLI)
+• Other packages at the root of the project, like domain, should be abstracted from the web server and potentially reusable in other kinds of applications.

 Open the project with a text editor